 Sport Premium is an allocation of funding to schools that must directly be used to improve the quality of sport and P.E. offered to children.
 The funding is expected to enhance a schools provision by developing or adding to P.E or sport activities, which schools already offer, as well as making improvements to help benefit pupils joining the school in future years.
 The premium enables a positive impact on progression and attainment in P.E lessons by all children.
-It is calculated by each school receiving a minimum of £8,000, plus £5 per pupil within the school.
-At Glynwood we received £9173 last year.
-This figure is expected to almost double during the 2017-18 academic year.
+This year we received a double allocation from the previous year of £18700

 How we have used the funding

 During this year the year 3 and 4 pupils have continued to have their weekly lessons at Birtley Baths.
-The year 6 pupils have recently undergone their assessments for 25m, range of strokes and water safety.
+The year 6 pupils underwent their assessments for 25m, range of strokes and water safety in July.
 All 26 pupils were successful in their water safety activities, whilst 16 out of 16 could swim at least 3 strokes in the medium sized pool.
 13 / 26 pupils could swim 25m unaided in a stroke of their choice.

 Events attended include:

 - KS1 Football Tournament

 - Year 5/6 Football League